 Back to menu

-Currently the fourth industrial revolution, known as industry 4.0, is leading to the increased use of automation and data exchange.
-This MSc in Engineering Management aims to meet industry’s urgent need for professional engineers with postgraduate knowledge and skills in digitalisation, additive manufacturing (commonly called 3D printing) and engineering-focused business management.
-It’s an ideal choice if you’re planning a career in engineering management.
+The fourth industrial revolution, known as Industry 4.0, is leading to the increased use of automation and data exchange.
+This MSc in Engineering Management aims to meet the industry's urgent need for professional engineers with postgraduate knowledge and skills in digitalisation, additive manufacturing and engineering-focused business management.
+It's an ideal choice if you're planning a career in engineering management.

 Mode of Study:

 The University of Bolton's MSc in Engineering Management focuses on preparing you for industry.
 It's designed to take you from your bachelor's degree to a role in industry.
 Written with industry collaboration, our dedicated, knowledgeable team will cover the key areas needed to make you stand out to engineering employers.
 We'll concentrate on technological advancements, such as additive manufacturing and Industry 4.0.